jarrodparkes/jarrodparkes.github.io/_posts/2019-02-08-it-doesnt-have-to-be-crazy-at-work.md

 **Comfy School**

-- “always be uncomfortable/striving” doesn’t really sound that effective; instead, they recommend that a moment something doesn’t feel right that is a moment to back off and dive deeper into understanding or figuring out the problem
+- "always be uncomfortable/striving" doesn’t really sound that effective; instead, they recommend that a moment something doesn’t feel right that is a moment to back off and dive deeper into understanding or figuring out the problem
 - ^ and that sounds much better than just being uncomfortable for the sake of being uncomfortable (because it might make your more successful)

 **Defend Your Time**